loco-3d/crocoddyl/doc/Overview.md

 Happy with Crocoddyl?
 Please cite us with the following format.

-### Easy solution: cite our open access paper
-The following is the preferred way to cite Crocoddyl or the feasibility-drive DDP solver.
-The paper is publicly available in ([ArXiv](https://arxiv.org/abs/1909.04947 "Carlos Mastalli et al - Crocoddyl paper")).

 \include mastalli-icra20.bib

+This paper is publicly available in ([ArXiv](https://arxiv.org/abs/1909.04947 "Carlos Mastalli et al - Crocoddyl paper")).

-\section OverviewConclu Where to go from here?
+## Where to go from here?

 This documentation is mostly composed of several examples and tutorials for newcomers, along with a technical documentation and a reference guide.
 If you want to make sure Crocoddyl matches your needs, you may first want to check the list of features.
 Several examples in Python will then directly give you the keys to implement the most classical applications based on a Crocoddyl library.
 For nonexperts, we also provide the main mathematical fundamentals of optimal control.
 A long tutorial in Python contains everything you need if you are not a Python expert and want to start with Crocoddyl.
 This tutorial was first written as course material for the MEMMO winter school.